KIIT Sustainability

 4. Wellness clinic

 The University, with the assistance of its medical division, has developed wellness clinics in the state’s capital city of Bhubaneswar and numerous other areas.
 These clinics offer naturopathic treatment, counselling, rehabilitation, and de-addiction therapy services.
-More than 2500 people have already been healed of serious addiction and mental stress.
+More than 3500 people have already been healed of serious addictions and mental stress.

 https://kiit.ac.in/community-engagement/